 Multi-Tool

-The benefits of a multi-tool include:
+The benefits of a multi-tool include the following:

 - Adaptability